dober-man/GoodWAFSec/docs/module1/lab2/lab2.rst

    ``curl https://webgoat.f5demo.com/WebGoat/login -k -v | more``

 ..
-NOTE:: This can take a few seconds to kick in and then you will see a ASM start issuing a redirect challenge and try to set a TS cookie. **307 Temporary Redirect**
+NOTE:: This can take a few seconds to kick in and then you will see ASM start issuing a redirect challenge and try to set a TS cookie. **307 Temporary Redirect**

 .. image:: images/image38.PNG